 In accordance with the Jobs for Veterans Act (Pub.
 L. Nos.
-107-288 and 109-461) grant funds are provided to States for employing DVOP and LVER staff and deploying them as practicable as possible among AJC Career Centers and other suitable locations to carry out intensive services for veterans with employment barriers, assist businesses with their workforce needs and provide or facilitate employment and placement services to ensure that veterans, eligible persons, and transitioning service members receive maximum employment and training opportunities.
-Additional services are offered to transitioning service members and their spouses, as approved, under the Jobs for Veterans State Grant Plan through Transition Assistance Program (TAP) employment workshops (CFDA 17.807) conducted by DVOP Specialists and LVER staff trained to do so by the National Veterans' Training Institute (NVTI) authorized under 38 USC 4109.
+107-288 and 109-461) grant funds are provided to States for employing DVOP and LVER staff and deploying them as practicable as possible among AJCs and other suitable locations to carry out staff-assisted career services for veterans with employment barriers, assist businesses with their workforce needs and provide or facilitate employment and placement services to ensure that veterans, eligible persons, and transitioning service members receive maximum employment and training opportunities.
+Additional services are offered to transitioning service members and their spouses, as approved, under the Jobs for Veterans State Grant Plan and through Department of Labor employment workshops conducted by contract facilitators.
+DVOP Specialists and LVER staff receive training through the National Veterans' Training Institute (NVTI) authorized under 38 USC 4109, in accordance with 38 USC 4102A(c)(8)(A).

-These programs are authorized by the Wagner-Peyser Act, as amended by the Workforce Investment Act of 1998 (WIA), Pub L. No. 105-220 (29 USC 49 et seq.), and the Jobs for Veterans Act (Pub.
+These programs are authorized by the Wagner-Peyser Act, as amended by the WIOA of 2014 (Pub.
+L. No. 113-128) (29 USC 49 et seq.), and the Jobs for Veterans Act (Pub.
 L. Nos.
 107-288 and 109-461); 38 USC chapters 41 and 42 (employment and training programs for veterans).
 Implementing regulations are found at 20 CFR part 652 and 20 CFR part 1001 and 1010 et seq.